javiersoriano/sentinel-training/Modules/Module-2-Data-Connectors.md

-# LAB 02 - Data Connectors
+# Module 2 - Data Connectors

 #### 🎓 Level: 100 (Beginner)
 #### ⌛ Estimated time to complete this lab: 15 minutes

 ## Objectives

-In this guide you will learn how to enable Data Connectors in Azure Sentinel to bring alerts and/or telemtry from different sources.
+In this module you will learn how to enable Data Connectors in Azure Sentinel to bring alerts and/or telemtry from different sources.

 #### Prerequisites